-4. Keep the look going
+4. Keep the look going.

 That coveted post-salon look can be achieved even when you are far from the hairdressers’ chair.
 Start by adhering to a styling schedule.
 In addition to your wash-and-care system, you will need to regularly blow-dry your hair so that you can see the defined layers in your haircut.
 Start by applying a heat protectant to your strands and then blow-dry or flat-iron, depending on how straight you want to go.
-After you apply heat, tame frizz by using some of the Dove Regenerative Nourishment Serum-in-Oil that works to keep your hair nourished while also making it shiny and smooth.
+After you apply heat, tame frizz by using some of The Good Stuff Frizz Control Oil that works to keep your hair nourished while also making it shiny and smooth.

 5. Mix up your style.